mk12/vscode-better-git-line-blame/README.md

 A simple VS Code extension that annotates the current line with git blame information.

-It's like the [GitLens] line annotation feature, but much faster.
+It's like the [GitLens] line annotation feature, but faster.

 ## Install